ManhTrinhNguyen/Kubernetes/README.md

      - Which mean every change of the cluster .
 For example when a new Pod get schedudled, when I pod died all of these changes get save or updated into this key value store
      - The reason why etcd store is cluster's brain is Bcs all of it mechanism with Scheduler, Controller Manager etc ... work bcs of its data
      - Example : How does sheduler know that resources are available on each worker node ?
 How does Controller Manager knows that cluster state changed in some way like Pod died, or that Kubelet restart new pod upon the request of the scheduler Or when I make a query request to API server about cluster heath or your application deployment state where API server get all this infomation ?
       - So all of these infomation store in etcd cluster
+      - What is Not store in etcd cluster is the actual Application data .
+For example I have DB Applications running inside of cluster, the data will store somewhere else

+  !!!
+In Practice a Kubernetes cluster is often made up of multiple control planes where each control plane node run its control plane processes Where API server is load balanced and the etcd store form distributed storage accross all control plane nodes
 ```